US moves to shield Saudi crown prince in journalist killing - NewsBreak

 "From the earliest days of this Administration,the United States Government has expressed its grave concerns regarding Saudi agents' responsibility for Jamal Khashoggi's murder," the State Department said.
 Its statement did not mention the crown prince's own alleged role.

-Biden as a Democratic presidential candidate vowed to make a “pariah” out of Saudi rulers over the 2018 killing of Khashoggi.
+Biden as a candidate vowed to make a "pariah" out of Saudi rulers over the 2018 killing of Khashoggi.

 "I think it was a flat-out murder," Biden said in a 2019 CNN town hall, as a candidate.
 "And I think we should have nailed it as that.
 I publicly said at the time we should treat it that way and there should be consequences relating to how we deal with those — that power."

-Khashoggi’s fiancée and DAWN sued the crown prince, his top aides and others in Washington federal court over their alleged roles in Khashoggi’s killing.
+Khashoggi's fiancee, Hatice Cengiz, and DAWN sued the crown prince, his top aides and others in Washington federal court over their alleged roles in Khashoggi's killing.
 Saudi Arabia says the prince had no direct role in the slaying.

 "It's beyond ironic that President Biden has singlehandedly assured MBS can escape accountability when it was President Biden who promised the American people he would do everything to hold him accountable," the head of DAWN, Sarah Leah Whitson, said in a statement, using the prince's acronym.